 If you prefer to just make the conversation heart cookies and be done with it, that’s your prerogative.
 But I recommending using two of the cookies to sandwich a layer of marshmallow fluff.
 Then you can roll the cookie sandwich in more crushed conversation hearts, which makes it totally worth it.

 100%.
-In addition to the crushed conversation hearts, I also pressed a large conversation heart into my cookies when they were almost done baking for a little extra fun.
-That’s totally optional as the cookies look kind of pretty without the extra heart, too.
-It’s really all about the conversation heart confetti!
+The added conversation heart on top is also totally optional as the cookies look kind of pretty without it, too.
+It’s really all about that conversation heart confetti!

 I actually never realized how fruity conversation hearts are until I made these conversation heart cookies.
 I think they’re a little odd because they have a kind of powdery consistency, which makes them a not very ideal candy.
 But crush them up and put them in sugar cookies and I’m all in.